Cosmo-Tech/Babylon-End-User-Doc/docs/Examples/Example_Deploy_CosmoTech_workspace_v5.md

 ---
-description: Example from scratch for deploying a Cosmo Tech workspace with babylon v5
+description: Deploy an example Cosmo Tech workspace from scratch with Babylon 5
 ---

 # Deploy Cosmo Tech workspace

 !!! important
-    For testing, use the `sphinx` platform is already configured in Vault.
+    Babylon needs a configured Vault instance in order to work properly.
+Contact the DevOps team if you need to access one!

-After creating the Python virtual environment (`.venv`) to use Babylon, you can now get started<br>
+After creating the Python virtual environment (`.venv`) to use Babylon, you can now get started.<br>
 See 👉 [Install Babylon](../partials/installation/from_source.md#install-babylon)

 !!! example "Deploy with Babylon v5"
-    Export Vault Variables
+    Export Vault variables
     ```bash
     export BABYLON_ORG_NAME="cosmotech" # cosmotech
     export BABYLON_TOKEN="vault_root_token"  # hvs.CLxxxxxxxxxxxxxxx